But you’re just a little old blogger, right?

 Great.
 Let’s jump into the next most important part of a great query:

-A lede (yes, that’s spelled right) is the first paragraph or two of your query, and it’s typically written in the same style as an article in your target magazine.
+A lede (yes, that’s spelled right) is the first paragraph or two of your query, and it’s typically written in the same style as the ledes you see in articles in your target magazine.
 So you might start with an anecdote, a compelling quote, a startling stat — or you may do something more literary in style.

 Here are a couple of potential ledes for the “Summer Bummers” idea above.